-If you'd like to purchase tickets as early as April 5th, 2017, join our Friends of Lick Observatory (FoLO) program before April 1st, 2017.
-As a thank you for supporting the observatory, you'll get special access to purchase tickets one week before the general public.
+As a thank you for supporting the observatory, you'll get special access to purchase tickets one week before the general public (the deadline for becoming a FoLO member and to enjoy this member benefit was April 1st, 2017 for the 2017 Summer Series).
 To receive updates and news from us, please join our mailing list.

 Starting April 23, Lick Observatory is offering monthly "behind the scenes" style walking tours in the evening to the general public.
 A highlight of the tour will be visiting the dome of the 3-meter Shane Telescope to see the mountain’s largest telescope up close.

 The exhibition "Look Back in Time: Russell Crotty and Lick Observatory" opens on Sunday, November 13th, 2016 at the Institute of Contemporary Art in San Jose and runs through February 26, 2016.
 The solo exhibition features new work of Russell Crotty as well as a selection of previous work based on astronomical observations.